samcarrington/code-style/pages/markdown/javascript.md

 ##### Svelte

-Analogfolk London have not fully evaluated Svelte for use in production projects.
+Analogfolk London have not fully evaluated [Svelte][svelte-js] for use in production projects.
 It's recommended to use Vue or React until the framework is fully reviewed.